 Physical Therapist Assistant Program Goals

-The program enables the mission of the College by preparing students for employment as physical therapist assistants in the community by the following:
+The program aligns with the mission of the College by preparing students for employment as Physical Therapist Assistants in the community, as the program seeks to:

 Physical Therapist Assistant Program Objectives